openstack/openstack-manuals/doc/install-guide/source/launch-instance-networks-selfservice.rst

    .. code-block:: console

-      $ neutron subnet-create private PRIVATE_NETWORK_CIDR --name private \
+      $ neutron subnet-create --name selfservice \
-        --dns-nameserver DNS_RESOLVER --gateway PRIVATE_NETWORK_GATEWAY
+        --dns-nameserver DNS_RESOLVER --gateway SELFSERVICE_NETWORK_GATEWAY \

-   Replace ``PRIVATE_NETWORK_CIDR`` with the subnet you want to use on the private network.
-You can use any arbitrary value, although we recommend a network from `RFC 1918 <https://tools.ietf.org/html/rfc1918>`_.
+        selfservice SELFSERVICE_NETWORK_CIDR

    Replace ``DNS_RESOLVER`` with the IP address of a DNS resolver.
 In most cases, you can use one from the ``/etc/resolv.conf`` file on the host.

-   Replace ``PRIVATE_NETWORK_GATEWAY`` with the gateway you want to use on the private network, typically the ".1" IP address.
+   Replace ``SELFSERVICE_NETWORK_GATEWAY`` with the gateway you want to use on the self-service network, typically the ".1" IP address.

+   Replace ``SELFSERVICE_NETWORK_CIDR`` with the subnet you want to use on the self-service network.
+You can use any arbitrary value, although we recommend a network from `RFC 1918 <https://tools.ietf.org/html/rfc1918>`_.

    **Example**

-   The private network uses 172.16.1.0/24 with a gateway on 172.16.1.1.
+   The self-service network uses 172.16.1.0/24 with a gateway on 172.16.1.1.
    A DHCP server assigns each instance an IP address from 172.16.1.2 to 172.16.1.254.
 All instances use 8.8.4.4 as a DNS resolver.

    .. code-block:: console

-      $ neutron subnet-create private 172.16.1.0/24 --name private --dns-nameserver 8.8.4.4 --gateway 172.16.1.1
+      $ neutron subnet-create --name selfservice \
+        --dns-nameserver 8.8.4.4 --gateway 172.16.1.1 \
+        selfservice 172.16.1.0/24
       Created a new subnet:
       +-------------------+------------------------------------------------+
       | Field             | Value                                          |